Mental retardation residential care at Marbridge

 An important note about the MR term used on this page

 Marbridge avoids using the term “mental retardation” out of the profound respect we hold for our residents’ incredible talents and abilities.
 Instead, we prefer terms such as intellectual disabilities, cognitive challenges and developmental disabilities.
-However, we realize many people still use the term to search for care solutions, and it continues to be used as an official diagnostic term.
+However, we realize many people still use the term in online search for care solutions, and it continues to be used as an official diagnostic term.
 Hence, we have included the term on our web site.

 An alternative to group homes for adults with mental retardation

 Adulthood brings new challenges for families concerned about the health and quality of life of a loved one with mental retardation.
 Assisted living is a suitable option for adults with mental retardation who need help or supervision (such as medical assistance or guidance) but can manage most daily activities on their own.
 But when it comes to assisted living, quality of life issues are what concern families most.
 At Marbridge we provide a program of training, supervision and activities that directly address quality of life.
-That’s what makes Marbridge a viable alternative to group homes adults with mental retardation.
+That’s what makes Marbridge a viable alternative to group homes for adults with mental retardation.
 The combination of a safe environment, engaging activities and training tailored to the needs of each individual provides an overall sense of well-being and satisfaction for the adults with mental retardation who live at Marbridge.

 We provide an individualized program for adults with mental retardation